hikeventures/hikeventures.github.io/_posts/2015-02-10-Best-sleeping-pads.markdown

 ---

-# How to choose the best sleeping pad?

-* Weight (do you want an ultralight sleeping pad?)
-* Size (does it need to pack small?)
-* Pad for summer, winter, or 4-season?
-* Sleeping area (do I need a bigger size because I am a big guy?)
-* Ease of inflate / deflate
-* Is weight more important to me than comfort?
-* Durability (a thinner fabric may be less durable / may not be that puncture resistant)
-* Do I want to have a  inflatable mattress, a self-inflating pad or a camping foam?
-* Are the edges of the pad supportive?
-* Does the pad slip easily in the tent?
-* Does the pad make noise when I sleep on it (ear plugs might help)?

----

 # Overview of the best sleeping pads of 2016

 | Sleeping Pad | R-Value | Weight  | Type  | Fabric |